 Assuming biological knowledge of genetic associations can be problematic because if there exists a putative association between two variables, with the SNP being robustly associated with each, it can be difficult to determine which of the two variables is subject to the primary effect of the SNP (i.e. for which of the two variables is the SNP a valid instrument?
 Figure 1).
 By definition, we expect that if the association is causal then a SNP for the exposure will be associated with the outcome, such that if the researcher erroneously uses the SNP as an instrument for the outcome then they are likely to see an apparently robust causal association of outcome on exposure.
 Such a situation can arise in many scenarios.
-Genome-wide association studies (GWASs) that identify genetic associations for complex traits are, by design, hypothesis free and agnostic of genomic function, and it often takes years of follow up studies to understand the biological nature of a putative GWAS If multiple instruments are available for an hypothesised exposure, which is increasingly typical for complex traits that are analysed in large GWAS consortia, then techniques can be applied to mitigate these But these techniques cannot always be applied in the case of determining causal directions between 'omic measures where typically only one cis-acting SNP is known.
+Genome-wide association studies (GWASs) that identify genetic associations for complex traits are, by design, hypothesis free and agnostic of genomic function, and it often takes years of follow up studies to understand the biological nature of a putative GWAS hit (27).
+If multiple instruments are available for an hypothesised exposure, which is increasingly typical for complex traits that are analysed in large GWAS consortia, then techniques can be applied to mitigate these issues (16).
+But these techniques cannot always be applied in the case of determining causal directions between 'omic measures where typically only one cis-acting SNP is known.
 For example if a DNA methylation probe is associated with expression of an adjacent gene, then is a cis-acting SNP an instrument for the DNA methylation level, or the gene expression level (Figure 1)?

 MR has some important advantages over the mediation-based approaches.
-The mediation-based approaches require that the exposure, outcome and instrumental variables are all measured in the same data, whereas recent extensions to MR circumvent this requirement, allowing causal inference to be drawn when exposure variables and outcome variables are measured in different This has the crucial advantage of improving statistical power by allowing analysis in much larger sample sizes, and dramatically expands the breadth of possible phenotypic relationships that can be Additionally, when MR assumptions are satisfied the method is robust to there being measurement error in the exposure Indeed instrumental variable (IV) analysis was in part initially introduced as a correction for measurement error in the whereas it has been noted that both classic mediation-based ,14,31,32 and mediation-based methods that use instrumental ,34 are prone to be unreliable in its presence.
+The mediation-based approaches require that the exposure, outcome and instrumental variables are all measured in the same data, whereas recent extensions to MR circumvent this requirement, allowing causal inference to be drawn when exposure variables and outcome variables are measured in different samples (28).
+This has the crucial advantage of improving statistical power by allowing analysis in much larger sample sizes, and dramatically expands the breadth of possible phenotypic relationships that can be evaluated (26).
+Additionally, when MR assumptions are satisfied the method is robust to there being measurement error in the exposure variable (29).
+Indeed instrumental variable (IV) analysis was in part initially introduced as a correction for measurement error in the exposure (30), whereas it has been noted that both classic mediation-based analyses (13,14,31,32) and mediation-based methods that use instrumental variables (33,34) are prone to be unreliable in its presence.

 Using theory and simulations we show how non-differential measurement error in phenotypes can lead to unreliable causal inference in the mediation-based CIT method.
-We then present an extension to MR that allows researchers to ascertain the causal direction of an association even when the biology of the instruments are not fully understood, and also a matric to evaluate the sensitivity of the result of this extension to measurement error.
+We then present an extension to MR that allows researchers to ascertain the causal direction of an association even when the biology of the instruments are not fully understood, and also a metric to evaluate the sensitivity of the result of this extension to measurement error.
 Together these extensions improve the utility of MR in cases where mediation based methods might have otherwise been used preferentially.
 Finally, we apply this method to infer the direction of causation between DNA methylation levels and gene expression levels.
-Our analyses highlight that because these different causal inference techniques have varying strengths and weaknesses, triangulation of evidence from as many sources as possible should be practiced in causal
+Our analyses highlight that because these different causal inference techniques have varying strengths and weaknesses, triangulation of evidence from as many sources as possible should be practiced in causal inference (35).

 Model